The Structure of a Four-Year Program

 - Juniors may also take advantage of study abroad options, perhaps for one semester or even for one year.
 Particularly popular study abroad options for Gallatin students are NYU in Prague, NYU in Ghana, and Gallatin-specific summer courses in Florence, Berlin, and Buenos Aires.

-- In the fall of their senior year, students participate in the senior colloquium, a two-hour conversation and oral exam involving three faculty members.
+- In the fall of their senior year, students finalize plans for their senior colloquium, a two-hour oral exam and conversation involving three faculty members.
 At the colloquium, students present a variety of texts that have proved important in their concentration.
 These texts are selected to represent a range of knowledge, touching on topics both ancient and modern.
+The colloquium is that capstone event of a Gallatin education.

 - Students continue taking Gallatin interdisciplinary seminars in their senior year and also take advanced courses throughout the University in their fields of focus.